sagemath/trac_to_gh/Issue 3109.md

 # Issue 3109: elliptic curves -- implement P.divide(n) for P a point on an elliptic curve and n an integer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3109

 Original creator: was